 For years, banks had bet on risky investments with their own money.
 But when those bets go bad and banks fail, taxpayers could be forced to bail them out.
 That’s what happened during the 2008 financial crisis.

-The Federal Reserve has also approved a draft of the so-called Volcker Rule, named after former Fed Chairman Paul Volcker.
+The Federal Reserve has also approved a draft what has been called the Volcker Rule.
+It was named after former Fed Chairman Paul Volcker.

-Congress and Obama had hoped the Volcker Rule would blunt such criticism.
+Congress and Obama had high hopes for the rule.
 But they left most of the details for regulators to sort out.
 It’s unclear how strictly the ban will be enforced.

-Under the draft, banks must hold investments for more than 60 days.
+Under the rule, banks must hold investments for more than 60 days.
 Regulators determined that was enough time to limit speculative trading.

-Critics contend that the rule as written is too vague and its effect on risk-taking will be limited.
+Many contend that the rule’s effect on risk-taking will be limited.
 Banks have a history of working around rules and exploiting loopholes.
 In this case, banks can make most trades simply by arguing that the trade offsets another risk that the bank bet on.